The Bankrate promise

 - The Angel Tree Program supports children of current or former inmates with a particular focus on holiday gifts.

-- Saving Kids of Incarcerated Parents (SKIP, Inc.) has locations around the U.S. to provide a local support unit for children of incarcerated parents.
+- Saving Kids of Incarcerated Parents (SKIP, Inc.) has locations around the U.S. to provide a local assistance unit for children of incarcerated parents.

 - Assisting Families of Inmates is a program specifically designed to ease the burden of incarceration on family members, helping during and after a parent’s sentence.